lukaselflein/charge_optimization_folderstructure/Readme.md

 ### Postprocessing
 The bash script `postprocessing.sh` should work out of the box, and calculate charges from the converged DFT calculations.
-Plots are automatically gereneted in `images`.
+Plots are automatically generated in `images`.

 ### Content
 * `Readme.md`: The Readme you are reading right now.